-This advanced diploma program prepares you with knowledge and skills in strategic leadership, finances, marketing, human resource management, partnership development and fundraising.
+This graduate certificate program prepares you with knowledge and skills in strategic leadership, finances, marketing, human resource management, partnership development and fundraising.

 Non-profit organizations provide a range of programs and services in health, education, recreation, arts and culture and the environment.
 They play a key role in improving our communities and our quality of life.